-We offer a wide range of learning solutions to students and professionals including competitive exam courses, short-term upskilling and reskilling courses.
+We offer a wide range of learning solutions to students and professionals including competitive exam courses, professional courses, and short-term upskilling and reskilling courses.

-To promote flexibility, we roll out the courses in the form of online, offline hybrid, offline blended, campus in campus, and online models in various languages.
+To promote flexibility, we roll out the courses in the form of online, offline hybrid, offline blended, campus in campus, and online live instructor-led learning models in various languages.
 As a result, we have a competitive advantage over other players who are more course specific.